 Comprehensive discussion of ever-increasingmethods of physiological monitoringis beyond the scope of this chapter.
 Nevertheless, please tick the following:

 • In order to respond in a timely manner to the warning signals of the monitor, you must perfectly orient yourself in the technique used and must clearly distinguish the truly acute physiological deviations from mechanical and technological artifacts monitoring.

 • It should be understood that all monitoring methods are fraught witha myriad of potential errors. associated with either one or another technology, and with the characteristics of the patient.
-Alertness and sound clinical judgment are
+Alertness and sound clinical judgment are of paramount importance!

 • Thanks to the introduction of new technologies,monitoring ofit becomes more and more difficult (and more expensive).
 Moreover, the monitoring technique causes a large number of iatrogenic complications in surgical BIN.
 Use monitoring selectively, without succumbing to the Everest Syndrome: "I climbed it, because it's there".
 First of all, ask yourself: "Does this really matter to the patient?"
 Recall that there are safer and cheaper alternatives to invasive monitoring.
 For example, in a stable patient, remove the arterial catheter, since blood pressure can easily be measured by the usual sphygmomanometer, and p02 and other blood counts can be taken in the traditional way.
 Each time, when examining a patient, ask yourself which of the installed catheters and probes can be removed: nasogastric tube, Svan-Ganz catheter, central venous, arterial, peripheral venous or uric?